ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
 We know that errors appear to be localized to a specific region.
 But maybe there is more to the story?

+# Is this affecting every browser type?

 Let's parse that User Agent string to look for correlation.
 We can easily do that with the Elastic `User agent` processor.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab